-The 2015 Chateau Haut Batailley is a blend of 72% Cabernet Sauvignon and 28% Merlot, matured in 60% new oak.
+The 2015 Chateau Haut Batailley wine has a blend of 72% Cabernet Sauvignon and 28% Merlot, matured in 60% new oak.
 It was picked between 21 September until 2 October.
 It is a level up from the 2015 Lacoste Borie with much more fruit intensity: blackberry, boysenberry, tobacco and cedar aromas.
 It gathers momentum in the glass and develops a subtle mint accent.
 The palate is medium-bodied with supple, lithe tannin, very well balanced with just a slight tinniness that will disappear by the time in bottle.
-I love the pencil shaving sprinkled over the aftertaste here.
 With very good substance and impressive length, this is a classic Pauillac that I suspect will offer 25 or 30 years of pleasure.

 94 points James Suckling